ldnicolasmay/DICOM-Deidentify/README.md

 ### Prerequisites

-1. Install Java JDK 8.
-There are many JDK's; one is [AdoptOpenJDK](https://adoptopenjdk.net), which you can install from [here](https://adoptopenjdk.net/installation.html#).
+1. If you haven't already, install Java JRE 8.

-2. To run the tests, install [sbt](https://www.scala-sbt.org/index.html), which you can install from [here](https://www.scala-sbt.org/release/docs/Setup.html).
+2. To run the tests, install JDK 8 and [sbt](https://www.scala-sbt.org/index.html), which you can install from [here](https://www.scala-sbt.org/release/docs/Setup.html).

 ### Installing